 In 2016, an international evaluation of all published reports of twice-washed sperm used for assisted reproduction identified no incidences of HIV transmission in over 11,000 cycles of IVF/ICSI.

-The following three requirements must be satisfied to verify that the sperm donor is not contagious.
+The following three requirements must be satisfied to verify that the sperm donor is not contagious in the case of surrogacy for HIV Patients.

 At Gaia fertility, we specialize in finding and connecting intended parents seeking surrogacy solutions with the most appropriate, competent, state-of-the-art clinics throughout the world, offering a variety of programs.